andyblight/raspi-robot-esp32/README.md

   * Std msg Int32 being used as BatteryState message causes crash.
 Issue raised to deal with later.
   * Tested using micro-ROS agent docker.
 * Build agent using raspi_robot_msgs.
-    Got bask to a working setup.
+    Got back to a working setup.
     Agent builds and runs.
     Added `raspi_robot_msgs` to agent (this took a while, see build_system.md for details).
   * LEDs